 Geographical Range: Southeast Asia

-Attacking Strategy: It hides itself in a close proximity and waits for its prey to come nearer.
-When appropriate, it strikes speedily at its prey and holds it with a tight grip with its backwards-curved teeth.
-When aggressive, it won’t hesitate to strike repeatedly at the threat, but before that, it produces a hissing sound, raises its head a little above the ground, and that is enough for the threat to know that it is in serious trouble.
+Attacking Strategy: It hides close by and waits for prey to come nearer.
+When the moment is right, it strikes at speed, gripping its target with backwards-curved teeth.
+When aggressive, it won't hesitate to strike repeatedly, but first it hisses and raises its head slightly from the ground, which is enough warning for any threat to take seriously.

-Aftereffects: A potential prey would succumb to death when this python wraps itself around the prey, thereby killing the prey due to asphyxiation.
-Then it swallows the prey on a whole.
-If you survive a python attack, expect serious injuries, broken bones, profuse bleeding due to the bites, and unconsciousness.
+Aftereffects: A prey animal dies when the python wraps around it and kills by asphyxiation, then swallows it whole.
+If you survive a python attack, expect serious injuries: broken bones, heavy bleeding from bites, and loss of consciousness.

-Like all pythons, this giant non-venomous snake is a constrictor.
-It likes to be left alone.
-What makes it enter our top 10 list is the fact that this gigantic reptile is known to inflict many human injuries, and even a few deaths!
-This huge snake can grow up to 20 feet in length and is also known to have an aggressive feeding response.
-Which means it won’t hesitate to attack a human in the proximity and try to eat it to satiate its hunger, even if the person is its owner.
-Yes, most of the casualties occur because some people have this bizarre hobby of keeping this giant as a pet.
-The news world is filled with stories of these pythons getting loose and attacking infants, toddlers, and even adults of the house, killing many in the process.
-This is one pet you would never want to keep.
-And the same goes for the deadly African Rock Python and the Burmese Python.
-Beware!
+Like all pythons, this giant non-venomous snake is a constrictor that prefers to be left alone.
+What earns it a place on this list is the fact that it inflicts many human injuries, and even a few deaths.
+This huge snake can grow up to 20 feet in length and has an aggressive feeding response, it won't hesitate to attack a human nearby and try to eat them, even if that person is its owner.
+Most casualties happen because some people keep this giant as a pet.
+News stories regularly feature these pythons escaping and attacking infants, toddlers, and adults.
+The same warning applies to the African Rock Python and the Burmese Python.

 The Eastern Diamondback Rattlesnake (Crotalus adamanteus)